For Principals running portfolios Mac · 15+

 Local first.

-The database is a SQLite file on your disk — FileVault is the layer that encrypts it at rest.
+The database is a SQLite file on your disk.
+If you have macOS FileVault enabled, it is encrypted at rest along with the rest of your disk.
 The audio is captured by the Mac you're already using; transcription runs on-device when you ask it to.
 Nothing about your meetings sits on someone else's hard drive by default.

 You can open it.